parent

 Your childUnderstanding Montessori assessments

-Report cards are published at the end of each assessment period (usually fall and spring).
+Assessments are published at the end of each assessment period (usually fall and spring).
 They provide a comprehensive view of your child's growth.

 - Go to your child's profile.